 Directions:

-- In a mortar or molcajete, add the garlic, onions, and serrano peppers.
+- In a mortar or molcajete, add the garlic, onions, cilantro and serrano peppers.
 Add 1 teaspoon of salt and grind it with the pestle until it becomes like a coarse-looking paste.
 If you don’t have a mortar or molcajete, you could roughly chop in an electric mini chopper as well.
 Transfer the mixture to a large bowl.

 - When ready to cook, remove the steak from the refrigerator about 30 to 40 minutes before cooking.
 Drain off all the marinade and transfer steak to a plate.